Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): An overview and a brief history

 In recent years, concentration inequalities have been intensively studied and used as a powerful tool in various areas.
-These include convex geometry, functional analysis, statistical physics, statistics, dynamical systems, pure and applied probability (random matrices, Markov processes, random graphs, percolation), information theory, coding theory, learning theory, and theoretical computer science.
-Several techniques have been developed so far to establish concentration of measure.
+These include convex geometry, functional analysis, statistical physics, dynamical systems, probability (random matrices, Markov processes, random graphs, percolation etc.), statistics, information theory, coding theory, learning theory, and theoretical computer science.
+Several techniques have been developed so far to prove concentration of measure inequalities.
 These include: \begin{itemize} \item The martingale approach (see, e.g., \cite{McDiarmid_tutorial,Azuma,Hoeffding}, \cite[Chapter~7]{AlonS_tpm3}, \cite{Chung_LU2006,survey2006}), and its information-theoretic applications (see, e.g., \cite{RiU_book} and references therein, \cite{SeldinLCTA_IT2012}).
-This methodology will be covered in Chapter~\ref{chapter: martingales}, which is focused on concentration inequalities for discrete-time martingales with bounded jumps, as well as on some of their potential applications in information theory, coding and communications.
-A recent interesting avenue that follows from the martingale-based inequalities that are introduced in this chapter is their generalization to random matrices (see, e.g., \cite{Tropp_FoCM_2011} and \cite{Tropp_ECP_2011}). \item The entropy method and logarithmic Sobolev inequalities (see, e.g., \cite[Chapter~5]{Ledoux}, \cite{Lugosi_Lecture_Notes} and references therein).
+This methodology will be covered in Chapter~\ref{chapter: martingales}, which is focused on concentration inequalities for discrete-time martingales with bounded differences, as well as on some of their potential applications in information theory, coding and communications.
+A recent interesting avenue that follows from the martingale-based concentration inequalities which are introduced in Chapter~\ref{chapter: martingales} refers to their generalization to random matrices (see, e.g., \cite{Tropp_FoCM_2011, Tropp_ECP_2011}). \item The entropy method and logarithmic Sobolev inequalities (see, e.g., \cite[Chapter~5]{Ledoux}, \cite{Lugosi_Lecture_Notes} and references therein).
 This methodology and its many remarkable links to information theory will be considered in Chapter~\ref{chapter: entropy method}. \item Transportation-cost inequalities that originated from information theory (see, e.g., \cite[Chapter~6]{Ledoux}, \cite{Gozlan_Leonard}, and references therein).
 This methodology, which is closely related to the entropy method and log-Sobolev inequalities, will be considered in Chapter~\ref{chapter: entropy method}. \item Talagrand's inequalities for product measures (see, e.g., \cite{Talagrand96}, \cite[Chapter~4]{McDiarmid_tutorial}, \cite{Talagrand95} and \cite[Chapter~6]{Steele_book}) and their links to information theory \cite{Dembo}.
 These inequalities proved to be very useful in combinatorial applications (such as the study of common and/or increasing subsequences), in statistical physics, and in functional analysis.
-We do not discuss Talagrand's inequalities in detail. \item Stein's method (or the method of exchangeable pairs) was recently used to prove concentration inequalities (see, e.g., \cite{Chatterjee_phd}, \cite{Chatterjee1}, \cite{Chatterjee2} and \cite{Ross2011}). \item Concentration inequalities that follow from rigorous methods in statistical physics (see, e.g., \cite{Abbe_Montanari_KSAT, Korada_Macris_ISIT07, Korada_Kudekar_Macris_ISIT08, Kudekar_thesis09, Kudekar_Macris_IT2009, Korada_Macris_IT10, Montanari05, Talagrand_2010}). \item The so-called reverse Lyapunov inequalities were recently used to derive concentration inequalities for multi-dimensional log-concave distributions \cite{Bobkov_Madiman_paper2} (see also a related work in \cite{Bobkov_Madiman_paper1}).
-The concentration inequalities in \cite{Bobkov_Madiman_paper2} imply an extension of the Shannon--McMillan--Breiman strong ergodic theorem to the class of discrete-time processes with log-concave marginals. \end{itemize} We do not address the last three items in this tutorial.
+We do not discuss Talagrand's inequalities in detail. \item Stein's method (or the method of exchangeable pairs) was recently used to prove concentration inequalities (see, e.g., \cite{Chatterjee_phd, Chatterjee1, Chatterjee2, Ross2011, Ghosh_Goldstein11a, Ghosh_Goldstein11b, GoldsteinI14, Mackey_AOP14, Paulin_EJP14}). \item Concentration inequalities that follow from rigorous methods in statistical physics (see, e.g., \cite{Abbe_Montanari_KSAT, Korada_Macris_ISIT07, Korada_Kudekar_Macris_ISIT08, Kudekar_thesis09, Kudekar_Macris_IT2009, Korada_Macris_IT10, Montanari05, Talagrand_2010}). \item The so-called reverse Lyapunov inequalities were recently used to derive concentration inequalities for multi-dimensional log-concave distributions \cite{Bobkov_Madiman_paper2} (see also a related work in \cite{Bobkov_Madiman_paper1}).
+The concentration inequalities in \cite{Bobkov_Madiman_paper2} imply an extension of the Shannon--McMillan--Breiman strong ergodic theorem to the class of discrete-time processes with log-concave marginals. \end{itemize} The last three items are not addressed in this monograph.